 Many people regard the Great Egg Drop as a classic group initiative.
 Why?
-I think it’s because just love to see an egg break.
+I think it’s because just love to see an egg smash on the ground 🙂

 Health & Wellness Programming

 The competitive nature of this activity may provide you with a valuable lens through which to view the ways in which group members look after one another as they work together to complete this fun task.
-For example, if their behaviours demonstrate a poor decision-making process, this could be an indicator of other undesirable behaviours within the life of the group.
+For example, if their behaviours demonstrate a poor decision-making process or a lack of supportive leadership, this could be an indicator of other undesirable behaviours within the life of the group.
 Also, observe and monitor their appreciation for diversity and respect for one another.
-Often, when time is of the essence, other desirable pro-social skills such as impulse control, listening, empathy and a range of other SEL skills get neglected.
+Often, when time is of the essence, other desirable pro-social skills such as impulse control, listening, empathy, etc get neglected.
 Refer to the Reflection Tips tab for some useful questions to help your group reflect on these behaviours.

 Successfully landing an egg on the floor when dropped from a great height is a difficult task.
 Individuals to groups should not expect to get it right the first time.
 To this end, you could frame this initiative over the course of several rounds. if at first, you don’t succeed, try and try again.
 You may waste a lot of eggs but, if connected to the practice of resilient strategies, it may be worth it.

 Alternative Resources: Add or substitute a variety of materials to those above, such as balloons, rubber bands, cotton wool, etc.